Pagwin-Fedora/website/content/blog/rust_enums.md

 ## Conclusion

 Accept it person I'm arguing with Rust enums are superior, if anyone complains about a lack of C Unions in Dart maybe consider suggesting Rust enums... or just copy [typescript's unions](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) which is probably what these people are actually advocating for and tbh while technically inferior to rust enums has its own merits.

 ## Is how I would've ended it

-But arguments/discussions aren't one sided like that and I chatted with the person shortly after writing this article and they made an interesting point.

-## If the type fits you should accept it
-This is a rebuke to my "Oh hey I implement your interface now, fuck you" and is simply asking how that's a problem.
-After all the interface should specify what you need from some data type to be able to use it in some application.
-This also moves the control flow of which code to run outside of the method taking in data.
-Combined with the idea that the interface setup can also give compiler errors where it makes sense the question has to be now be asked why are rust enums preferable?

-##,McDonald's?self-document,,,,issome datatypes mayits

-## Is how I would've ended it